otrv4/otrv4/otrv4.md

   return R, decide_between_chain_keys(Ca, Cb)
 ```

-### Ratcheting ECDH keys and Mix Keys
+### Ratcheting ECDH keys and mix keys

-The sender will rotate into a new ECDH ratchet and a new Mix Key ratchet
+The sender will rotate into a new ECDH ratchet and a new mix key ratchet
 before they send the first message after receiving any messages from the other
 side (i.e. the first reply).
 The following data messages will advertise a new
 ratchet id as `i + 1`.